About David B. Wolf

 David Wolf is an experienced trial lawyer and counselor in the fields of intellectual property, publishing, visual arts, and general business transactions.

-Formerly Litigation Counsel/Associate General Counsel at Time Inc., he has litigated and won a number of notable lawsuits in his areas of practice and has counseled and advised individuals and companies on copyright, publishing, litigation, and transactional issues.
+David has been a partner at major New York law firms and Litigation Counsel/Associate General Counsel at Time Inc. He has litigated and won a number of notable lawsuits in his areas of practice and has counseled and advised individuals and companies on copyright, publishing, litigation, and transactional issues.

 David is admitted to practice in New York and in Connecticut.
-His firm has offices at One Grand Central Place in mid-town Manhattan and on North Main Street in Kent, Connecticut.
+His office is located at One Grand Central Place in mid-town Manhattan, near Grand Central Station.

 NATURE OF PRACTICE:

 New York, 1975